-We are proud to offer specialist autism assessments in the world-renowned Harley Street Medical Area within two weeks of enquiry.
+Re:Cognition Health is proud to offer specialist autism assessments in the world-renowned Harley Street Medical Area, within two weeks of enquiry.
 Our consultants have extensive experience in the NHS and private sector and provide outstanding clinical expertise at an affordable price.

-Our private Autism clinic is led by Dr Dimitrios Paschos, Consultant Psychiatrist in Intellectual and Developmental Disabilities.
-Dr Paschos is supported by a multi-disciplinary team of Consultant Paediatricians, Consultant Child & Adolescent Psychiatrists, Psychologists and Speech and Language Therapists.
-Our child and adolescent specialists work in collaboration with a child and their family to provide bespoke treatment plans to ensure the best possible outcomes for children with autism.
+Our private Autism Clinic for children and adolescences is delivered by a multi-disciplinary team of Paediatricians, Consultant Child & Adolescent Psychiatrists, Psychologists and Speech and Language Therapists.
+Our child and adolescent specialists work in collaboration with the child and their family, carer and support network, developing bespoke treatment plans and referral pathways to ensure the best possible outcomes for children with autism.

-Like with all mental health conditions, it’s important to get a diagnosis as early as possible.
-The earlier the intervention, the more successful the outcome could be, having an important impact on the trajectory of a child’s future.
-Early intervention is important because younger children’s brains are still developing.
-This means that they are very malleable, enabling the quick acquisition of cognitive, motor and social skills.
+As with any developmental condition, it is ideal to get a diagnosis as early as possible.
+The earlier the intervention, the greater chance of a successful outcome on the trajectory of a child’s future development.
+At an early age our brains are actively developing, and are thus more malleable, enabling a faster acquisition of cognitive, motor and social skills.

 Symptoms of Autism

-Our experts understand that it is sometimes difficult to recognise the early symptoms of autism.
-Some possible early signs of the condition in babies and toddlers include:
+Our experts understand that it is sometimes difficult to recognise the early symptoms of autism in babies and toddlers.